winterstein/SJTest/README.md

 [Try it now](http://www.winterwell.com/software/sjtest/HelloWorld.html?SJTest=on)

-Or from the command line, use PhantomJS to automate your testing:

-	phantomjs SJTest.js HelloWorld.html
+TODO how to use with Playwright

 TODO fix this (switching to npm broke it)
-E.g. here is how to run SJTest's own unit tests: `phantomjs SJTest.js test/SJTestTest.html`
+E.g. here is how to run SJTest's own unit tests: `??
+SJTest.js test/SJTestTest.html`

 That's it -- All you need to write and run tests!
 BUT SJTest has plenty of other useful features...